-Or business expertise is not a commonly promoted offering as this requires significant resources from the CRM provider.
+Business expertise is not a commonly promoted offering as this requires significant resources from the CRM provider.
 However, strategic support is necessary to use the platform in the best possible way to improve product usage and sales productivity.

 b.
 Technical Support

-A mixed bag for most, technical problem solving and ticket resolution can be a burden for growing businesses in multiple ways because CRM platform help-desks, especially enterprise CRMs, are not always responsive because of high traffic.
+A mixed bag for most, technical problem-solving and ticket resolution can be a burden for growing businesses in multiple ways because CRM platform help desks, especially enterprise CRMs, are not always responsive because of high traffic.

-As a consequence, growing businesses, often, wait for a long time to solve their technical issues which can prove very expensive time-guzzlers.
+As a consequence, growing businesses, often, have to wait for a long time to solve their technical issues which can prove very expensive time-guzzlers.
 Growing Businesses, sometimes, hire talent internally to solve these problems which can turn out to be an expensive investment.